 So you are looking for the most valuable pennies that worth money.
+Some are in circulation today and some not.

 In the world of numismatics, the market value of a coin depends on several factors.
 Chief amongst these factors is the rarity of the coin and the demand by top collectors.
 If a penny is rare and its demand is high, then invariably the value of the 25-cent coin would be high as well.